soulte92/Super_Card/README.md

 ## Presentation

-This very simple project was developed for a technical presentation at Carbon IT.
-Functionally, it manages driving licences, in a simple way, saved in a postgre relational database, and exposes some endpoints.
-These REST endpoints allow us to manage driving licences.
+This very simple project was developed for a technical presentation for clean code ESGI project.
+Functionally, it manages heroes attacks by players, in a simple way, saved in a postgre relational database, and exposes some endpoints.
+These REST endpoints allow us to manage heroes, players and rounds.

 ## Technical stack

 - Java 17
 - Spring boot 2.4.11
-- Vavr
 - Lombok
 - Spring data jpa
 - PostgreSQL